utsaslab/chipmunk/bugs.md

 # Bugs found by Chipmunk

 The version of Linux in `vmshare/` has been modified with kernel configuration options that allow bugs that were found by Chipmunk and fixed to be re-added to the kernel.
 Each bug configuration option looks like `CONFIG_FSNAME_BUGX` where `FSNAME` is the name of the affected file system and `X` is a number identifying the bug.
 Bugs can be injected into the file systems by setting their corresponding config option to `Y` and re-compiling.
 Using `make menuconfig`, these options can be found under `File Systems > PM file system bugs`.
+Bugs that are not fixed do not have a corresponding config option.

 Note that multiple bugs may be built into the kernel at a time, but some bugs cause kernel panics.
 The consequence of each bug is listed below and in the `help` section of its configuration option in `make menuconfig`.
 If a bug that causes a kernel panic is compiled together with multiple other bugs from the same file system, the panicking bug may be hit first, preventing other bugs from being reproduced.